 More and more every day we hear how pollinators are dying due to various reasons.
-We’re not here to tell you what has gone wrong; but instead, we want to share some positive things you can do to help pollinators survive and thrive.
+We’re not here to tell you what has gone wrong; instead, we want to share some positive things you can do to help pollinators survive and thrive.

-Building a Pollinator Garden
+How to Build a Pollinator Garden

-If you're interested in creating a space that's friendly to pollinators like bees and butterflies, a pollinator garden is a great option.
+If you're interested in creating a space that's friendly to pollinators like bees and butterflies, building a pollinator garden is a great option.
 To get started, here are a few things to keep in mind:

-- Create a safe space.
 Pesticides and other chemicals can be deadly to pollinators, so it's important to avoid using them in your garden.
 Instead, opt for organic gardening methods.

-- Keep it tidy.
 Pollinators are attracted to gardens that are free of debris and clutter, so make sure to keep yours clean and well-maintained.

 Choosing Pollinator-Friendly Plants

 This plant’s long spikes can reach five feet tall.
-It is referred to as nature’s butterfly and hummingbird feeder with its white, pink, and purple tubular-shaped flowers offering nectar.
+It is called nature’s butterfly and hummingbird feeder with its white, pink, and purple tubular-shaped flowers offering nectar.
 Plant it in fertile, well-drained soil with full sun.

 Another go-to plant for a pollinator garden—purple, daisy-like coneflowers attract most of the beneficial insects, and are easy to grow.
 The flowers are commonly used for medicinal purposes too.
 Allow them to go to seed for the goldfinches in fall.

-- Fennel – This perennial herb with its yellow flowers and feather-like leaves is in the celery family.
+This perennial herb with its yellow flowers and feather-like leaves is in the celery family.
 It attracts most beneficial insects and is the preferred habitat for the swallowtail butterfly and its caterpillar offspring.
 Fennel has a licorice taste and the seeds, flowers, and bulbs are a staple in Mediterranean cooking.

-- Phlox – This creeping ground cover is in the wildflower family.
+This creeping ground cover is in the wildflower family.
 Its foliage is a food source for the larvae of many butterfly species.
 Phlox flowers are star-shaped and are available in various colors to compliment any garden.

 A member of the mint family, this fragrant orange plant is irresistible to honey bees.
 Plant it outside a window so you can enjoy the scent and be entertained with the show of hummingbirds, bees and butterflies.

-- Borage – Borage is inexpensive and easy to start from seed.
+Borage is inexpensive and easy to start from seed.
 Although it is an annual, it self-seeds and returns in spring as a perennial would.
 Its blue star-shaped flower is a bee favorite, yet nuisance insects avoid it.

-Pollinator Garden Plans
+Finalizing Pollinator Garden Plans